Loading figure…

 Referred to the House Committee on the Judiciary.

-Why: Sponsoring the Asylum Reform and Border Protection Act directly aligns with the stated position of supporting stricter immigration policies and tightening the asylum system.
+Why: Sponsoring the Asylum Reform and Border Protection Act directly supports tightening immigration policies, which aligns with the stated opposition to more lenient immigration measures.

 View source →Feb 25, 2026 · Congress.gov (House roll-call)